 - Colorectal cancer screening for women ages 50 to 75.
 Some tests are done every 1 to 2 years.
 Others are done every 5 to 10 years.

 Breast cancer prevention for women at high risk.
-If you’re at high risk, you can get support a few ways.
+If you’re at high risk, you can get support in a few ways.
 First, you can get genetic testing and counseling to help you make important choices about treatment.
 Also, drugs to help prevent breast cancer may be covered with no copays or deductibles when your doctor prescribes them.

 Tobacco use.
 You can get help quitting smoking or using tobacco.
 Most health care plans cover screening, where your doctor will ask if you smoke or use tobacco and then talk to you about quitting.
 Coverage under the Affordable Care Act may include free programs to help you stop smoking as well as stop-smoking drugs and nicotine replacement therapy.